Browsing Category

 Flip your mattress:

 When you turn back your clocks, you should turn your mattress over, too.
-But I also recommend rotating pillowtop mattresses a full 180 degrees to prevent body impressions form causing certain spots to slump.
+But I also recommend rotating pillowtop mattresses a full 180 degrees to prevent body impressions from causing certain spots to slump.
 Also, sprinkle your mattress with baking soda to neutralize odors, and then vacuum it up monthly.

 white and black device